Managing Chronic Pain: How Pain Psychology Can Help

 Organ-related pain is another possibility, stemming from injuries, infections, or conditions like inflammatory bowel disease, irritable bowel syndrome, pelvic pain, and stomach ulcers.
 Individuals can experience multiple types of pain simultaneously, including in the case of fibromyalgia, which is a disability that affects both muscles and nerves.

-The effects of chronic pain
+The side effects of chronic pain

 Chronic pain, by definition, lasts longer than six months and significantly impacts daily life.
 While doctors can address the physical aspects of chronic pain, psychologists are uniquely equipped to help individuals manage the mental and emotional challenges associated with this condition.

 Pain is a common reason people visit doctors, yet alleviating it is not always easy.
-According to a Centers for Disease Control (CDC) report that analyzed data from a 2021 National Health Interview Survey, over 51 million adults are living with chronic pain.
+According to a Centers for Disease Control (CDC) report from a 2021 National Health Interview Survey, over 51 million adults are living with chronic pain.
 This significant figure represents 20.9% of the US population, amounting to more than one in five Americans.

 Chronic pain serves as a complex signal that involves biological, psychological, and emotional components.
 Unlike acute pain, which alerts individuals to immediate harm, chronic pain often leads to feelings of anger, hopelessness, sadness, and anxiety.
 Effective treatment often aims to address both the physical and psychological dimensions of pain.